-At the conclusion of each testing season and throughout the year as data become available, CCA will report state and interim assessment results will be reported to us at monthly board meetings.
-In CCAs first year, these initial results will act as a baseline for future goals.
+In addition to state assessments, all students will take NWEA MAP assessments three times per year.
+At the conclusion of each testing season and throughout the year as data become available, state and interim assessment results will be reported at monthly board meetings.
+In the first year, these initial results will act as a baseline for future goals.
 A baseline year will also be utilized when the state introduces new state-wide assessments or SPG calculations.
-In lieu of a baseline comparison in year one of the charter, we will monitor CCAs performance relative to demographically similar area schools.
+In lieu of a baseline comparison in year one of the charter, we will monitor KCA's performance relative to demographically similar area schools.